The Permissive Society

-The Permissive Society is a 1975 BBC TV film, filmed as part of the Second City Firsts strand of short films set in Birmingham.
-It concerns a young couple (Les and Carol) facing difficulties with their relationship and sexual needs, whilst Les's sister Yvonne prepares for a date of her own.
+"The Permissive Society" is the fourth episode of the fourth season of the BBC television series Second City Firsts starring Bob Mason, Veronica Roberts, and Rachel Davies.
+The episode was directed by Mike Leigh and aired on 10 April 1975.
+"The Permissive Society" is set in Birmingham and concerns a young couple (Les and Carol) facing difficulties with their relationship and sexual needs, whilst Les's sister Yvonne prepares for a date of her own.